 I conduct research at the IMT Atlantique in Brest on hardware and software implementations of signal processing and AI algorithms.
 I teach computer engineering and digital electronics.

-I currently focus on efficient hardware and software implementations of Neural Networks, aiming at low latency and energy efficiency, through multiple industrial collaborations, and in the near future as the coordinator of a JCJC ANR project, ProPruNN.
+I currently focus on efficient hardware and software implementations of Neural Networks, aiming at low latency and energy efficiency, through multiple industrial collaborations, and as the coordinator of a JCJC ANR project, ProPruNN.
+We also recently won the AMD Open Hardware Competition with the PEFSL project, a pipeline for the training, compilation, hardware synthesis and deployment of a few-shot learning application on an FPGA SoC.

 PhD in Electronics, 2018